binqi-sun/binqi-sun.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a first-year PhD student at Department of Informatics, Technical University of Munich (TUM).
-My PhD research topic is real-time scheduling of deep learning tasks in cyber physical systems, advised by Prof. Marco Caccamo.
-Before my PhD study, I was a master's student at Department of Automation, Tsinghua University.
-My master's research topic is optimization and sccheduling algorithms for production scheduling problems, advised by Prof. Ling Wang.
+My PhD supervisor is [Prof. Marco Caccamo](https://rtsl.cps.mw.tum.de/personal_page/mcaccamo/).
+Before that, I was a master's student at Department of Automation, Tsinghua University, where I was fortunated to be supervised by [Prof. Ling Wang](https://scholar.google.com/citations?user=lC7bVMwAAAAJ&hl=en&oi=ao).

 Contact
 ======